TritonDataCenter/manta/README.md

 components above.
 The other two kinds of components are the *platform* and *agents*.
-Both of these procedures are documented in the [Manta Operator's Guide](https://joyent.github.io/manta/), and they work to deploy custom builds as well as the official Joyent builds.
+Both of these procedures are documented in the [Manta Operator's Guide](https://TritonDataCenter.github.io/manta/), and they work to deploy custom builds as well as the official builds.

 ## Contributing to Manta

 To report bugs or request features, you can submit issues to the Manta project on Github.
-If you're asking for help with Joyent's production Manta service, you should contact Joyent support instead.
+If you're asking for help with MNX's production Manta service, you should contact MNX support instead.

 See the [Contribution Guidelines](CONTRIBUTING.md) for information about contributing changes to the project.

 ## Design principles